alantech/anycloud/README.md

 # AnyCloud

-AnyCloud is an Lambda alternative for Node.js that works with any cloud provider.
+AnyCloud is a Lambda alternative for Node.js that works with any cloud provider.
 We’re building the features of Lambda while fixing the problems we have run into while using it.
 Namely:

 - Vendor lock-in
 - Cold starts